howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 In case there is a `filter` carried by the incoming `args`, you're constructing a `where` object that expresses our two filter conditions from above.
 This `where` argument is used by Prisma to filter out those `Link` elements that don't adhere to the specified conditions.

-Notice that the the `Prisma` binding object translates the above function call into a GraphQL query that will look somewhat similar to [this](https://blog.graph.cool/graphql-server-basics-demystifying-the-info-argument-in-graphql-resolvers-6f26249f613a).
+Notice that the `Prisma` binding object translates the above function call into a GraphQL query that will look somewhat similar to [this](https://blog.graph.cool/graphql-server-basics-demystifying-the-info-argument-in-graphql-resolvers-6f26249f613a).
 This query is sent by the Yoga server to the Prisma API and resolved there:

 ```graphql(nocopy)
 query ($filter: String) {